BOOKs: Genograms links

 TRYING TO LEAVE a dysfunctional system (cont)

 • For many recovering ACoAs the process of outgrowing our childhood damage is hard enough, but often we have the added burden of dealing with reactions from family & long-time friends who don’t want us to change.

-Gradually the bird had to peck 2…6…10…. times to get just one pellet.
+Gradually the bird had to peck 2…6…10…. times more to get just one pellet.
 As the food became scarcer the bird began to peck more & more frantically – to get its reward.
 Eventually, as the food was dispensed rarely & then not at all, the bird finally stopped trying

 • We notice a similar pattern in symbiotic families – they can’t tolerate the loss of a member, so they too become frantic.
 At first they try whatever they can think of to hook us back into the fold – guilting, shaming, getting sick, attacking, begging….
 BUT the most dangerous tactic is when the anxious parents say “But we loooove you! we want to hear from you, we miss you….” sometimes sent with cute cards.
 Anything but giving us space, especially id we’ve asked for some ‘time out’!

-✶ It’s important to remember that – even though our parents may genuinely believe they feel love for us, for the most part it’s a narcissistic love!
+✶ It’s important to remember that – even though our parents may believe they feel love for us, for the most part it’s a narcissistic love!
 It’s all about THEM – their need to keep up the fantasy of being good parents, their fear of being alone, their sense of identity, their image in their community, their overt or covert demand to be taken care of….

 Eventually we start to see the truth & have to mourn the loss of our fantasy – again – the false hope that some day, somehow magically they will be healthy & kind.
-They rarely do & that HURTS!
+They rarely do, & that HURTS!

-— observe the noxious quality of it more easily – being less in denial, & armed with new info, validation & support
+— observe the noxious quality of it more easily – being less in denial, armed with new info, validation & support

-— feel the pain, sadness, anger & disappointment in our whole body, of how empty, shallow & abusive the relationships really are & always have been!
-WITHOUT S-H!
+— feel the pain, sadness, anger & disappointment in our whole body, of how empty, shallow & abusive the relationships really are & always have been! without S-H!